sizief/pomodoro/README.md

 [Pomodoro.works](https://pomodoro.works).
 Built with React / Ruby Sinatra / Docker compose / Nginx

 ### Development
-- Add this to `/etc/hosts` -> `127.0.0.1        dev.pomodoro.works      dev-api.pomodoro.works` (dev url is already added to [Google](https://console.developers.google.com/apis/credentials?project=pomodoro-1574243762652)).
+- Add this to `/etc/hosts` -> `127.0.0.1        dev.pomodoro.works      dev-api.pomodoro.works    dev-traefik.pomodoro.works` (dev url is already added to [Google](https://console.developers.google.com/apis/credentials?project=pomodoro-1574243762652)).
 Then get `token_id` from the google console, and save it to `./api/.env`
 - Cd to root of project and run `tmuxinator start`

-Now you can visit `dev.pomodoro.works:3000` and it should be working fine.
+Now you can check app at `dev.pomodoro.works` and traefik at `dev-traefik.pomodoro.works`

 - Create new migration with `bundle exec rake db:create_migration NAME=create_users`
 - Run migrations with `bundle exec rake db:migrate`